 In today's digital landscape, secure file transfer is a critical component of any enterprise's cybersecurity strategy.
-With data breaches and cyberattacks becoming increasingly sophisticated, organizations must implement robust security measures to protect sensitive information during transfer processes.
+Whether you are transferring data via SFTP or other protocols, organizations must implement robust security measures to protect sensitive information during transfer processes.

 Why Secure File Transfer Matters